greenstack/spite-framework/README.md

 }
 ```
 This flexibility allows developers to create some interface for designers to create unique and varied battles.
 Designers can create a battle scenario with a tool, saving it to some format; developers read in this format and pass it to the `ArenaBuilder`.
 This can greatly assist in iterating quickly, without having to recode various components.

+### Turn Management
+**DISCLAIMER:** This section is still a work in progress.
+Looking at the example code and the source code itself is probably the best way to understand what's going on here.

+### Interactions
+**DISCLAIMER:** This section is still a work in progress.
+Looking at the example code and the source code itself is probably the best way to understand what's going on here.

+Commands typically wrap actions.
+Commands are separate from Actions because
+Actions are designed to be executed regardless of phase.
+You can think of
+Commands as the actions that a player takes and Actions as the result of a
+Command or another action (through the reaction type).